Neverwinter Nights (2002 video game): Expansion packs and modulesNeverwinter Nights received an expansion pack, Neverwinter Nights: Shadows of Undrentide, in June 2003. Its story line concerns a student sent out to recover some stolen magical objects. The story begins in the Silver Marches, moving toward the desert of Anauroch and the old Netherese city of Undrentide. A second expansion Neverwinter Nights: Hordes of the Underdark was released in December 2003. The story continued where Shadows of Undrentide ended, with a character of at least 15th level, and led into the vast subterranean world known as the Underdark. The first chapter of the story took place in the Undermountain dungeon beneath the city of Waterdeep. Neverwinter Nights: Kingmaker was released in November 2004, and features three premium modules: the award-winning Kingmaker, Shadowguard, and Witch's Wake.

 Premium modules were eventually discontinued.
 Three premium modules were known to be in development before cancellation.
 Two of them ended up being free downloads, while the third, a planned sequel to Witch's Wake, was never released.
 Hex Coda by Stefan Gagne, the first cancelled premium module, was released to Neverwinter Vault in May 2005.
 The story was a mix of fantasy and science fiction and involved the protagonist dealing with the machinations of a multinational corporation called Cathedral.
 A sequel was in development, but was cancelled.
 In August 2006, Ossian Studios Inc., headed up by Alan Miranda, a former producer at BioWare, released the second canceled premium module to the Vault: Darkness over Daggerford.
 The story takes place in and around Daggerford and has been compared favorably to Baldur's Gate 2 in terms of its scope.
 Characters start at the 8th level.
 The module includes a cinematic intro (like the main campaign) and a world map.
 Darkness over Daggerford's status as a quasi-official expansion pack was supported by the next release of the team, this time a fully official one: Mysteries of Westgate for Neverwinter Nights 2.

-A module for the enhanced edition titled Tyrants of the Moonsea was released by Ossian Studios in August 2019.
-It is based on an incomplete module by Luke Scull, and was designed with his help as well as that of modders and designers from the website Arelith.

 Sequels

 A sequel to Neverwinter Nights, Neverwinter Nights 2, was developed by Obsidian Entertainment, a company with a long history with BioWare.
 According to BioWare, the change of developer was due to BioWare's business with other titles, such as Mass Effect and Dragon Age: Origins.
 Neverwinter Nights 2 shipped in November 2006.

 On August 23, 2010, Atari announced Cryptic Studios would be developing Neverwinter, an online role-playing game based on the book series of the same name by R.A.
 Salvatore.
 It is based on Wizards of the Coast's global property Dungeons & Dragons rules and feature the titular city Neverwinter.
-It was scheduled for an early 2013 release, and was ultimately released on June 20, 2013.
+It was released in June 2013.